fraser125/HiFiveInventor/README.md

   *  TBD: Accel Address 0011001b aka 0x19 aka 25 (decimal)
   *  TBD: Mag Address 0011110b  aka 0x1E aka 30 (decimal)
 * Edge Connector (0, 1, 2) + 3V & GND
-    * Pin 12 on the Inventor is not connected to any MicroController pin spec says "Reserved:accessibility:"
+    * Pin 12 on the Inventor is not connected to any MicroController pin spec says "Reserved:accessibility"
+    * If powered via the Edge Connector the LED's will not light up.
   * [micro:bit Edge Connector Pins](https://tech.microbit.org/hardware/edgeconnector/)
   * TBD: Ring 0 is Analog In (HiFive:Speaker  PWM out from Microcontroller for playing Tunes)
   * TBD: Ring 1 is Analog In + GPIO